Shahid-Q/Shahid-Q/README.md

 - Devloper who is trying the best to be best 🪶
 - Interested in c++💡
 - Cybersecurity student 🍃
-- If you are passionate persone and your energy unlimited so you're in your best place🪐
+- If you are passionate person and your energy is unlimited, then you are in the best place for you🪐
 - Lifes is beautiful ❤️

 ## skills: 💪